Russell-Newton/TikTokPy/docs/source/users/explanation.rst

 By default, TikTokPy only grabs preloaded content and any API calls made during the page load.
 This is fairly limiting for the amount of data you can retrieve.
 In order to grab more data, additional API calls will be needed to be triggered.
 This can only be done by scrolling down on the page.
-Furthermore, scrolling down on the page can only be done in a headed browser, and scrolling down is determined by how long you want TikTokPy to scroll down for:
+The amount to scroll down by is determined by how long you want TikTokPy to scroll down for:

 .. tabs::